 From November 8th to 10th, Brussels hosted our Installers’ Summit.
 This event – organised with GCP Europe, the representative of mechanical installers – included meetings, several networking opportunities and a high-level conference in the European Parliament.

 It started with EuropeOn’s board meeting, followed by a welcome dinner with all our members.
-The following day, our members started with an internal meeting in our offices to engage with potential new members.
-Then, we headed to the Installers’ Conference, which we were able to organise at the European Parliament thanks to the support of MEP Sylvie Brunet.
+The next day, our members began with an internal meeting in our offices to engage with potential new members.
+Then, we all headed to the Installers’ Conference, which we were able to organise at the European Parliament thanks to the support of MEP Sylvie Brunet.

 The Installers’ Conference